 Different birds have different birdseed preferences depending on their bill shape and nutritional needs.
 The most popular seeds and the birds that prefer them include:

 - Safflower Seed: A large, oval seed with a white shell that looks like a plain white sunflower seed, safflower seed has a thick shell and the birds that prefer it need sturdy bills to crack the seeds.
-This is a popular seed choice in backyards where squirrels often raid feeders, because squirrels do not favor this bitter-tasting seed as readily.
-It is easy to offer in any feeder type that can accommodate sunflower seeds, such as hopper, tube or platform feeders.
+This is a popular seed choice in yards where squirrels often raid feeders, because squirrels do not favor this bitter-tasting seed as readily.
+It is easy to offer in any feeder type that can accommodate sunflower seeds, such as hopper, tube, or platform feeders.
+Preferred by: Cardinals, nuthatches, jays, grosbeaks, house finches

 How to Choose Quality Birdseed

-- Freshness: Fresh seed will not have excessive dust, empty hulls or inedible debris in the mix.
-Also investigate the seed for any sign of mold, mildew or insect infestation, such as clumps, webbing or feces.
+- Freshness: Fresh seed will not have excessive dust, empty hulls, or inedible debris in the mix.
+Also investigate the seed for any sign of mold, mildew, or insect infestation, such as clumps, webbing, moths, worms, or feces.

 - Quantity: Larger quantities of birdseed are often a better value at a bulk price.
 Only purchase seed you can feed to birds before it is stale or spoiled, however, to avoid wasting money on seed that won't be used.